YannickKae/DIY-ETF-Investing/README.md

 Users can also choose to invest sustainably, but they need to be aware of what it means:

 Sustainable investing, also known as ESG (Environmental, Social, Governance) investing, is supposed to affect corporate investment decisions.
-The main principle is that ESG-conscious investors avoid *sinful* companies, i.e. those with poor environmental, social and governance performance.
-As a result, these companies must offer higher expected returns to attract investors, increasing their cost of capital.
+If ESG-conscious investors avoiding *sinful* companies, i.e. those with poor environmental, social and governance performance, those companies must offer apremium, i.e. higher expected returns to attract investors, increasing their cost of capital.
-The increased cost of capital means that fewer of these companies' investment projects will have a positive net present value (NPV), which in turn means that fewer environmentally harmful or socially irresponsible projects will be realized.
-This is the desired effect of sustainable investing: to reduce harmful corporate activities through financial mechanisms.
+The increased cost of capital means that fewer of these companies' investments will have a positive net present value (NPV), which in turn means that fewer environmentally harmful or socially irresponsible projects will be realized.
+This is the desired effect of sustainable investing.
+More in this [here](https://www.aqr.com/Insights/Perspectives/Virtue-is-its-Own-Reward-Or-One-Mans-Ceiling-is-Another-Mans-Floor).

 For users who choose ESG, this means accepting potentially lower returns compared to investing in *sinful* companies.
 Otherwise, there would be no real economic effect.
+Doing well by doing good is unfortunately not possible.

+## Recommendations for Self-Education

+Although I sometimes find the somewhat snarky tone annoying, the [books by *Dr. Gerd Kommer*](https://gerd-kommer.de/buecher/) (German) or others on **ETFs** are highly recommended.
+Before reading any other book on finance, one should first familiarize oneself with passive investing, as it not only provides a good foundation from which to explore other topics, but also instills a healthy skepticism from the beginning, which is necessary in the investment industry.